Customer experience is extremly important.

 Research has shown that customers would choose to be emotionally connected to a brand over feeling satisfied with what they get from them.

-This may seem unrealistic, but it is because being emotionally connected will generally create higher levels of loyalty, as well as a higher chance of them recommending the brand.
+This may seem unrealistic.
+It is because being emotionally connected will generally create higher levels of loyalty, as well as a higher chance of them recommending the brand.

 Let’s not forget personalisation